 Soon after, together with his brother Burrud Lindsay Roughsey, he began to develop a unique style of Lardil bark painting which is now well-known for its stark white background over which traditional Lardil stories are painted in a unique silhouetted figurative style.
 In 1971 Roughsey was among the first Aboriginal people to publish an autobiography and in 1974 he became the first chairperson of the Aboriginal Arts Board of the Australia Council.

-‘Goobalathaldin Dick Roughsey: Stories of this Land’ was at the Queensland Art Gallery, Brisbane 30 March until 18 August 2019 and was the first major retrospective celebrating the work and life of Roughsey (1920-1985).
+‘Goobalathaldin Dick Roughsey: Stories of this Land’ / Queensland Art Gallery, Brisbane / 30 March until 18 August 2019 / The first major retrospective celebrating the work and life of Roughsey (1920-1985).

 ‘Goobalathaldin Dick Roughsey: Stories of this Land’ is a collaboration between Cairns Art Gallery and QAGOMA.

 Acknowledgment of Country

 The Queensland Art Gallery | Gallery of Modern Art (QAGOMA) acknowledges the traditional custodians of the land upon which the Gallery stands in Brisbane.
 We pay respect to Aboriginal and Torres Strait Islander elders past and present and, in the spirit of reconciliation, acknowledge the immense creative contribution Indigenous people make to the art and culture of this country.

 It is customary in many Indigenous communities not to mention the name of the deceased.
 All such mentions and photographs on the QAGOMA Blog are with permission, however, care and discretion should be exercised.